fatimagama20/Mathgame/Readme.md

 ## Code
 * [Bootstrap 5.0:](https://getbootstrap.com/docs/5.0/getting-started/introduction/) Bootstrap was used significantly throughout the project to make it responsive.
 I used the Grid system as well as inputting a fixed-top navbar, a progress bar and contact form.

-* [Stack Overflow](https://stackoverflow.com/) was used to help me style the navbar text colour and was used in HTML to close the navbar when a link is clicked on mobile.
+* [Stack Overflow](https://stackoverflow.com/) was used to help me to generate the random answers.

-* [W3Schools](https://www.w3schools.com/) was used to provide a smooth scroll to the website and to style the contact form and the submit button.
+* [W3Schools](https://www.w3schools.com/) was used to add the help popup.

-* [Courses.Code Institute](https://learn.codeinstitute.net/ci_program/level5diplomainwebappdevelopment) was used to style the progress bars and I used the demonstrated jQuery for the contact form.
+* [Courses.Code Institute](https://learn.codeinstitute.net/ci_program/level5diplomainwebappdevelopment) was used to create the Math game as I used it as the base.

 ## Content
 * [Google :](https://www.google.co.uk/) Some content was searched from google
 * Some content by the developer.

 ## Media
-* [Google:](https://www.google.co.uk/) Some Images were downloaded from google.
+* [Google:](https://www.google.co.uk/) Some game ideas were checked from google.
-* [Unsplash:](https://unsplash.com/) Some image are taken from Unsplash

 ## Acknowledgements
 * My Mentor for continuous helpful feedback.